IntersectMBO/lsm-tree/doc/final-report/final-report.md

   the remaining parameters.

 * During the *run* phase, the actual benchmark is performed based on the database created during the setup phase.
-The user can decide on the number of batches, the disk cache policy and the benchmark mode: serial (the default), pipelined or lookup only.
+The user can decide, amongst other things, on the number of batches, the disk cache policy and the benchmark
+  mode: serial (the default), pipelined or lookup only.

 The checking mode, which compares the lookup results of each batch against the corresponding results of the reference implementation, can be activated using